-Specialists and staff from Roseberys took the challenge to pick five of their favorite lots from the upcoming Jewellery & Watches auction on 24 March.
+Specialists and staff from Roseberys took the challenge to pick five of their favourite lots from the upcoming Jewellery & Watches auction.
 From fine Edwardian and Victorian jewels through to classic diamonds, sapphires, rubies and emeralds from the houses of Cartier, Boucheron and Bulgari all the way to the beautifully made period pieces – the five Roseberys members had plenty to choose from.

 Peigi works closely with all of Roseberys departments assisting on the all-round the marketing and public relations for each auction.
 She is lucky enough to sit next to the jewellery & watches department, so gets to see first hand all the beautiful objects coming in.

 Here she picks her top five lots from the sale.